 With 4.66 billion active internet users worldwide, having an online presence is a must for any business, regardless of whether they are a global giant or a local venture.
 They need a solid digital marketing strategy that will allow them to tap into that robust consumer base.

-Behind digital marketing, you will find many different activities, with SEO and Google Ads being one of the most popular ones.
-Though you might want to use as many tools as possible, including marketing automation agency, as a young business, you might have limited finances and need to choose strategies that will yield the best results without spending too much.
+Behind digital marketing, you will find many different activities, with SEO and Google Ads being the most popular ones.
+Though you might want to use as many tools as possible, including a marketing automation agency, as a young business, you might have limited finances and need to choose strategies that will yield the best results without spending too much.

 Unfortunately, many entrepreneurs fail to recognize whether SEO or Google Ads brings the best return on their investment.

 You might be wondering which is the better choice for you - SEO or Google Ads.
 To help you, we will explain what exactly they are and how they work.